 Here are the five steps for setting up successful lead management:

 This step is the basis for your lead management process.
 During this step, you need to find out who your potential clients are and where to find them.

 Start by identifying your buyer types and client personas.
 They should have clear identifiers, such as their general location, behavior, demographic, and source.
-Based on these identifiers, build up your client persona, including their needs and wants, and the ways they interact with your brand (if at all).
+Based on these identifiers, build up your client persona, including their needs and wants and how they interact with your brand (if at all).